Senate of Somalia: Representation

-There are de facto Federal Member States: Galmudug, Hirshabelle, Jubaland, South-West, Puntland, plus the Northern Regions (Somaliland).
+There are 5 de facto Federal Member States: Galmudug, Hirshabelle, Jubaland, South-West, Puntland, and Banaadir.
 Each Federal Member State is entitled to a specific number of Senate seats.
-Like most other Upper houses worldwide, the Somali formula does not use representation by population as a primary criterion for member selection.
+In comparison to most other upper houses worldwide, the Somali formula does not use representation by population as a primary criterion for member selection.

-The Senators are elected by regional assemblies except for Northern Regions whose delegates elect their Senators in Mogadishu.
-Senators serve terms of four years each; As per the Constitution.
+Regional assemblies elect the Senators except for Northern Regions, whose delegates elect their Senators in Mogadishu.
+Senators serve terms of four years each as per the Constitution.
 The Upper House of Federal Parliament cannot be dissolved.

 Elections and Term

-The Provisional Constitution of Somalia refers that the term Federal Parliament both houses is four(4) years beginning from the elections.
+The Provisional Constitution of Somalia refers that the term Federal Parliament both houses is four years beginning from the elections.
 In addition, the members of the Upper House of Somalia Federal Parliament cannot be dissolved.

 Committees

 The Senate also has several committees that carry out the house business and also involve in legislative processes.
 Other committees may be established on an ad hoc basis for specific purposes and they can monitor executive branches of the government to review their performances and make sure that law is upheld.